celestiaorg/docs/docs/nodes/itn-deploy-bridge.md

 ## Directions

 1. Setup Your Celestia Bridge Node
-2. How to find your bridge node id is found [here](https://docs.celestia.org/developers/node-gateway-docs/#post-p2pinfo)
+2. How to find your bridge Node ID is found [here](https://docs.celestia.org/developers/node-gateway-docs/#post-p2pinfo)
 3. Make sure that the wallet address the node uses is funded
 4. The keys directory under `.celestia-bridge-blockspacerace-0/keys`